 The eco-artist, herbalist and plant conservationist

-Histotech by day, eco-artist, herbalist and conservationist by night, Nicole Klinge, has been making “sacred art out of trash for 25 years as a way to educate people on the trash problem, transform ‘trash’ into something beautiful and offer it as gratitude to creator for all the abundance we are given,” she shares.
+Histotech by day, eco-artist, herbalist and conservationist by night, Nicole Klinge, has been making “sacred art out of trash for 25 years.”
+She uses her art “as a way to educate people on the trash problem, transform ‘trash’ into something beautiful and offer it as gratitude to our Creator for all the abundance we are given,” she shares.

 “Our disconnect with spirit and our disconnect with nature is really at the heart of the problem.”

-While her workday is comprised of doing medical pathology testing in a histology labratory, she relates that she doesn’t believe in the waste and profit-driven culture of contemporary western medicine.
+While her workday is comprised of doing medical pathology testing in a histology laboratory, she relates that she doesn’t believe in the waste and profit-driven culture of contemporary western medicine.

 “It’s amazing how many people want to be healthier and use natural therapies.
 So, I feel like I’m changing healthcare for the better—just a little bit—by having conversations with people.”

 Klinge began her study of plant medicines and herbalism 15 years ago.
-While she’s watched this facet of her work take many forms since that time, she’s currently practicing as a plant healer and herbalist “growing medicinal plants and teaching people how to utilize them for personal health,” while simultaneously advocating for native plant restoration, which she feels strongly, can work to “restore environmental balance, feed wildlife and pollinators and change the current mindset of what a ‘yard’ should be.”
+While she’s watched this facet of her work take many forms since that time, she’s currently practicing as a plant healer and herbalist.
+She grows medicinal plants and teaches people how to utilize them for personal health, while advocating for native plant restoration.
+She feels this work can “restore environmental balance, feed wildlife and pollinators and change the current mindset of what a yard should be.”

 Klinge is able to fulfill all of her produce needs, including growing more than 100 medicinal plants using native woodland and prairie gardens on 1/3 of an acre.